tetherless-world/mcs-formalizations/README.md

 ### 2. Producing the file

 From the directory, run

     pytest

-to produce the fasttext input files in /data/loaded
+to produce the input files in /data/loaded/FILE_TYPE

 ## Training the fasttext model

 In /fasttext/train.py, adjust the parameters according to the values set in "1.
 Adjusting the test file" of the last section.

+Consider adjusting the number of epochs that the model is trained through by adjusting the appropriate parameter.
+See the fastText documentation for more information.

+From /txt_classification run

+    python train.py